 When you do not adopt newer technologies and business processes, you are stuck with an old system, letting your business's better and more unique opportunities go unnoticed.
 This means your competitors will find opportunities to outperform you and acquire your market share.

-These are enough reasons to not hang on to an old and outdated system only because you want to save a little bit of money.
+These are enough reasons not to hang on to an old and outdated system only because you want to save a little bit of money.

 Instead, go for legacy modernization.